Random-Access-Exomemory/fosscord.py/docs/intents.rst

 What intents are needed?
 --------------------------

 The intents that are necessary for your bot can only be dictated by yourself.
-Each attribute in the :class:`Intents` class documents what :ref:`events <discord-api-events>` it corresponds to and what kind of cache it enables.
+Each attribute in the :class:`Intents` class documents what :ref:`events <fosscord-api-events>` it corresponds to and what kind of cache it enables.

 For example, if you want a bot that functions without spammy events like presences or typing then we could do the following:

 .. code-block:: python3
    :emphasize-lines: 7,9,10

-    import discord
+    import fosscord
-    intents = discord.Intents.default()
+    intents = fosscord.Intents.default()
     intents.typing = False
     intents.presences = False

     # Somewhere else:
-    # client = discord.Client(intents=intents)
+    # client = fosscord.Client(intents=intents)
     # or
-    # from discord.ext import commands
+    # from fosscord.ext import commands
     # bot = commands.Bot(command_prefix='!', intents=intents)

 Note that this doesn't enable :attr:`Intents.members` since it's a privileged intent.